 Believe it or not febreeze unsented has a molecule in their formula that neutralizes odors, even skunk.
 I swear I am not a affiliated, Ive just read the science in the products development.
 You dont need the scented kind (I hate perfumed deodorants).

 I would start by washing the canvases and wipe all surfaces with vinegar/water/baking soda solution.
 That will remove any dirt and dust that is holding the scent.
 Next hose down the canvas with febreeze.
-Remove all fabrics and wash them until they dont smell.
-The sleeping pads will need the same treatment at the canvas ring it out and rinse in hot water and febreeze.
-Sun dry everything, put a de humidifier inside if you have one.

 The surfaces will release stored odors periodically.
 You will need to treat the plastics and wood a few times as the gas off.
 I would drench the hard surfaces before each trip, and leave baking soda sprinkled on floors and in cabinets when its stored.